 It’s never easy to read a bad review left by a customer.
 However, facing it is inevitable and the best thing you can do is to act quickly in a professional manner.

-More than half of the customers expect businesses to reply to their negative reviews within a week, according to statistics published by Oberlo.
-In addition, another 63% of the customers who leave negative feedback are disappointed if they don’t receive an answer from the company.
+53% of customers expect businesses to reply to their negative reviews within a week, and 1 in 3 expect that to happen within three days.
+In addition, another 63% of the customers who leave negative feedback are disappointed if they don’t receive an answer from the company at all.

 2. Make Your Response Authentic and Personalized

-Check out the straight forward apology by the founder and CEO of Amazon, Jeff Bezos, responding to dissatisfied customers when Amazon removed the copies of “1984” and other novels of the eBook readers.
+Check out the straight forward apology by the founder and CEO of Amazon, Jeff Bezos, responding to dissatisfied customers when Amazon removed the copies of “1984” and other novels off the eBook readers.

 When responding, offer your sincere apology for the bad experience and show empathy.
 People want to be heard.
 If a mistake has been made by your team – say it.
 Unhappy customers will be less hostile if you admit your fault.

 Make sure to provide a personalized response and propose a solution to the problem that has arisen.
 Address your clients by their names, as this communicates respect and friendliness.